kondwa/labits/README.md

-# laBits
+# LaBits

-The laBits Project contains bits and pieces of software written and tested for various purposes.
+The LaBits Project contains bits and pieces of software written and tested for various purposes.